 Is Qantas WiFi available on international routes?

 No, sadly it is only currently possible for travellers to access inflight WiFi on Qantas domestic routes operated by 737 and A330 aircraft.
-Qantas has publically stated that they are investigating an improved technology that will allow fast WiFi for our international routes.
+Qantas has publicly stated that they are investigating an improved technology that will allow fast WiFi for our international routes, however this appears to be awhile off.

 We’d love to see WiFi rolled out internationally, especially long-haul flights.
 We’ll be reporting any news once available.